akorn/zfsbackup/README.md

  * `pre-client.d-exit-status` -- the exit status of `run-parts --report ./pre-client.d` when it was last run.
  * `rsync-exit-status` -- the exit status of the rsync process itself, from when it last completed (if rsync is currently running, the file may exist but will contain the exit status of the previous instance).
  * `stamp-failure` -- created and its timestamp updated whenever a backup is attempted but fails.
 Removed when a backup succeeds.
 Can be used to find datasets that weren't backed up successfully.
 Contains a brief message that indicates why the client thinks the backup failed.
  * `stamp-success` -- created and its timestamp updated whenever a backup completes successfully.
-Can be used to check when the last successful backup has taken place.
+Can be used to check when the last apparently successful backup has taken place.
  * `zfsbackup-client-exit-status` -- the exit status of the entire `zfsbackup-client` subshell that processed this data source.
 Currently, this is the sum of the exit statuses of `rsync` and all post-client processes.

 You may place other files in `sources.d` directories (needed by custom pre- or